Matei87/made-clothing-FE-BE/README.md

 # Made Clothing
-Made Clothing is a shopping MERN application for clothings.
+Made Clothing is a shopping MERN application for clothing.
 Discover the latest fashion trends.

 # Built With